This post may contain affiliate links, full disclosure here.

 Mylar Bags with Oxygen Absorbers

 Try this storage method using mylar bags with oxygen absorbers if you’re seeking for the perfect way to store your coffee.
 Finding a good supply of fresh, green coffee beans is the most important stage.

-We provide an ideal environment for these beans by depriving them of light, water, and air.
+I provide an ideal environment for these beans by depriving them of light, water, and air.
 Fill the mylar bags halfway with beans and a couple of oxygen absorbers.
-Depending on the size of the pack, we recommend putting one at the top and one at the bottom.
+Depending on the size of the pack, I recommend putting one at the top and one at the bottom.

 If you’re not sure how many absorbers you’ll need, consult their chart for further information.
 It’s usually best to be safe than sorry, so add one or two more packets than you think you’ll need.
 The small sachets would gradually absorb all of the moisture, leaving your beans perfectly fresh.

 If you have a lot of mylar bags filled with coffee, use a 5-gallon bucket with a long-term storage lid, such as a gamma lid.
 Ideally, you’ll put several smaller bags of coffee beans into your bucket rather than a single large bag.
 Packing your coffee in smaller bags will allow you to take out and use smaller batches of coffee so that the rest of the stored coffee will last longer.

 You can order a large container of survival coffee if you don’t want to go through the trouble of carrying out all of the aforementioned practices.